imarpan2003/Stone-Paper-Scissors-Game-CLI-Version-/README.md

 This is the CLI version of Rock, Paper, Scissors game.
-Sadly it doesn't inclde fancy graphics since I am new to programming !
+Sadly it doesn't include fancy graphics since I am new to programming !
 Some of the Commands of the game are as follows !=

 1. 1 stands for Stone